 - Avoid all processed and refined foods, and read labels

-- No white sugar, white flour, biscuits, cakes, and slices.
+- No white sugar, white flour, no biscuits, cakes, and slices.
 No deep fried chips, takeaways, or plastic wrapped food with more than 1 or 2 chemical numbers (additives, colours, flavours).
 No gelatine, which means no standard cream cheese or cottage cheese, Read every label and purchase accordingly.

 - Research and use well-balanced vegetarian recipes

-- There are so many amazing vegetarian cookbooks and articles, both online and in the local library.
+- There are so many amazing vegetarian and vegan cookbooks and articles, both online and in the local library.
 Tag the recipes that make each meal a mini feast and impress the doubters in your family with delicious nutritious fare.